lokesh-introvert/HEART_MED/README.md

-This project aims to predict the presence and severity of heart disease using a multi-class classification model.
-The model categorizes patients into different classes based on the severity of the disease, allowing for early detection and appropriate treatment.
+This project is dedicated to predicting various types of heart disease using machine learning.
+The goal is to categorize patients based on the type of heart disease they might have, enabling healthcare providers to diagnose and treat these conditions more effectively.